-The subject property includes Lots 22, 23, and 38, Block 6 of Randolph Village.
-Lots 22 and 23, Block 6 were recorded in Plat Book BB 9 Plat 5 in February 1941, and Lot 38, Block 6 was recorded in Plat Book WWW 22 Plat 66 in June 1953.
+- 1. The subdivision, as modified with conditions, meets the applicable legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
+Background-The subject property includes Lots 22, 23, and 38, Block 6, of Randolph Village.
+Lots 22 and 23, Block 6, were recorded in Plat Book BB 9 Plat 5 in February 1941, and Lot 38, Block 6, was recorded in Plat Book WWW 22 Plat 66 in June 1953.
 It is noted that parts of the property were dedicated to the public right-of-way, subsequent to the plat recording; however, such conveyances are exempt from filing a preliminary plan of subdivision (PPS) and final plat.
 The property is now described by deed recorded in the Prince George's County Land Records in Book 15548 page 677.
 The property measures 0.82 acre and is in the Commercial, General and Office (CGO) Zone, and the Military Installation Overlay (MIO) Zone for height.
-However, this application has been submitted for review under the Zoning Ordinance and Subdivision Regulations that were in effect prior to April 1, 2022 ("prior Zoning Ordinance" and "prior Subdivision Regulations"), pursuant to Section 24-1903(a) of the Prince George's County Subdivision Regulations.
+However, this PPS was submitted for review under the Zoning Ordinance and Subdivision Regulations that were in effect prior to April 1, 2022 ("prior Zoning Ordinance" and "prior Subdivision Regulations"), pursuant to Section 24-1903(a) of the Prince George's County Subdivision Regulations.
 Under the prior Prince George's County Zoning Ordinance, the property was in the Mixed Use-Infill (M-U-I) Zone and Military Installation Overlay (M-I-O) Zone for height.
 The site is also subject to the prior Development District Overlay (D-D-O) Zone associated with the 2010 Approved Subregion 4 Master Plan and Sectional Map Amendment (master plan).
-The subject PPS qualifies for review under the prior Zoning Ordinance and prior Subdivision Regulations because it meets the requirements of Section 24-1904 of the current Subdivision Regulations.
+The subject PPS qualified for review under the prior Zoning Ordinance and prior Subdivision Regulations because it meets the requirements of Section 24-1904 of the current Subdivision Regulations.
 In accordance with Section 24-1904(a), a pre-application conference was held on September 25, 2023.
-In accordance with Section 24-1904(b), the applicant provided a statement of justification (SOI) explaining why they were requesting to use the prior regulations.
+In accordance with Section 24-1904(b), the applicant provided a statement of justification (SOJ) explaining why they were requesting to use the prior regulations.
 In accordance with Section 24-1904(c) of the Subdivision Regulations, this PPS is supported by and subject to approved Certificate of Adequacy ADQ-2023-058.

-This PPS proposes to subdivide the property into one parcel, for development of 7,348 square feet of commercial development on the property.
-The property is currently vacant, and there are no previous PPS applications which apply to the property.
+This PPS includes subdivision of the property into one parcel for 7,348 square feet of commercial development.
+The property is currently vacant, and there are no previous PPS which apply to the property.
 A PPS is required, pursuant to Section 24-111(c) of the prior Subdivision Regulations, because the proposed development consists of more than 5,000 square feet of nonresidential gross floor area.

 The applicant filed a request for a variation from Section 24-121(a)(3) of the prior Subdivision Regulations, to allow one direct access driveway to MD 214 (Central Avenue), an arterial roadway.
 Section 24-121(a)(3) requires that, when lots are adjacent to an arterial street, they be designed to front on an internal street or service road.
-The request is discussed further in the Transportation finding of this technical staff report.
+The request is discussed further in the Transportation finding.